3 insights, 2 findings, 1 action (February 13, 2020)

 Just 20% of retirement-age Americans can pass a basic quiz on how to make their nest eggs last throughout retirement.
-In fact, a large majority of people ages 60 to 75 with at least $100,000 in assets lack the knowledge they need for a financially secure retirement in areas such as life expectancy, Social Security, long-term care needs, investment risk and more.
+A large majority of people ages 60 to 75 with at least $100,000 in assets lack the knowledge they need for a financially secure retirement in areas such as life expectancy, Social Security, long-term care needs, investment risk, and more.

 Key Study Findings:

-A majority lack knowledge when it comes to understanding how to preserve assets in retirement.
+A majority lack knowledge when it comes to an understanding of how to preserve assets in retirement.

-Many demonstrate a dearth of knowledge around investments, specifically bonds.
-They generally don’t understand that when interest rates rise, bond values fall and that small company stocks funds have a higher return over time than other investment funds.
+Many demonstrate a dearth of knowledge about investments, specifically bonds.
+They generally don’t understand that bond values fall when interest rates rise, and that small company stock funds have a higher return over time than other investment funds.

 II.
 The search for retirement income

 Does a half million dollars today sound better than, say, $2,500 a month for the rest of your life?
-According to a recent survey, most people would rather take the half million dollars, the lump sum from their 401(k), over using those same funds to purchase an annuity to fund their retirement income strategy.
-The study suggests this is due in part to people not being comfortable with losing control over their hard-earned savings and having a lump-sum mentality when an income mentality is needed in the draw-down stage of their financial lives.
-The article makes the point that people should start thinking less about just accumulating money and more about how to make that money work by turning it into an income-producing asset.
+According to a recent survey, most people would rather take the half million dollars, the lump sum from their 401(k), overusing those same funds to purchase an annuity to fund their retirement income strategy.
+The study suggests this is partly due to people not being comfortable with losing control over their hard-earned savings and having a lump-sum mentality when an income mentality is needed in the draw-down stage of their financial lives.
+The article points out that people should start thinking less about just accumulating money and more about how to make that money work by turning it into an income-producing asset.